sofasogood/moderation_pipeline/README.md

 ## Instructions
 The library is developed using Python 3.13.1.

-0) Set up your Open AI API key in the .env file, don't add quotes.
+0) Copy and rename .env.example and fill in your API key file, don't add quotes.
 This is critical!
 ```
 OPEN_AI_API_KEY=sk....
 ```